project-trident/trident-website/hugo-site/content/sponsors/_index.md

 ---
 ## Become a Sponsor
-While Project Trident is a minimal-activity, for-profit business in the United States, all financial information is completely open and all sponsorships/donations go toward the furtherment of the project itself.
+Project Trident has a minimal-activity business license in the United States.
+All financial information is completely open and all sponsorships/donations go toward the furtherment of the project itself.

 If you wish to view our financial statements and/or expense accounts, you can find them all on the [trident-finances GitHub repository](https://github.com/project-trident/trident-finances).